marcelm/cutadapt/doc/guide.rst

 In the following, the term "processed read" refers to a read which has been quality trimmed (if ``-q`` has been used) and in which all found adapters have been removed.
-A processed read may be identical with the input read if no bases were quality-trimmed and no adapters were found.
+A processed read may be identical to the input read if no bases were quality-trimmed and no adapters were found.

 ``--minimum-length N`` or ``-m N``